Lalo Salamanca: Season 5

 Gus draws Lalo to a meeting by "stepping on" the Salamancas' share of the cartel's cocaine.
 With Juan Bolsa present, Gus tells Lalo that Werner was working on a legitimate project and fled after stealing cocaine.
-He claims he then attempted to cover for the loss by replacing the stolen product with local, inferior meth.
-Because the cover story explains events Lalo knows about, he outwardly accepts Gus' explanation and apology.
-Bolsa tells Lalo that Gus enjoys Don Eladio Vuente's trust so Lalo should consider the matter closed.
-Because of Lalo's presence in Albuquerque, Gus stops work on the meth lab.
-Lalo tells Hector he does not believe Gus' cover story; Hector confirms the cartel tolerates Gus only because he earns well.
+He claims he then attempted to cover for the loss by replacing the stolen product with local, inferior meth, and shows a chiller as "proof" of Werner's project.
+Lalo outwardly accepts Gus' explanation and apology.
+Bolsa tells Lalo that Gus enjoys Eladio's trust so Lalo should consider the matter closed.
+Because of Lalo's presence in Albuquerque, Gus halts work on the meth lab.
+Lalo tells Hector he does not believe Gus' cover story about the chiller; Hector confirms the cartel tolerates Gus only because he earns well.

-When Krazy-8 is arrested outside a Salamanca stash house, Nacho gains Lalo's trust by climbing over rooftops to sneak in and recover the drugs before police enter.
-Lalo is impressed and takes Nacho into his confidence.
-Nacho takes Jimmy to Lalo, who knows of Jimmy from Tuco.
-Lalo asks Jimmy to free Krazy-8 by using him to feed the Drug Enforcement Administration (DEA) information on Gus' dead drops.
-Nacho informs Gus, who accepts the loss of cash from the dead drops to protect Nacho's role as his informant.
+When Krazy-8 is arrested outside a Salamanca stash house, Nacho gains Lalo's trust by climbing over rooftops to sneak in and recover the drugs before police enter; Lalo is impressed and takes Nacho into his confidence.
+Nacho then introduces Lalo to Jimmy, now working under the alias of Saul Goodman, who knows of Jimmy from Tuco.
+Lalo asks Jimmy to represent Krazy-8 and free him by using him to feed the Drug Enforcement Administration (DEA) information on Gus' dead drops.
+Jimmy is unsure and provides an exorbitant fee for his services, which Lalo immediately and easily pays up.
+Nacho informs Gus about the plan, who accepts the loss of cash from the dead drops to protect Nacho's role as his informant.
 Jimmy secures Krazy-8's release and makes him a confidential informant for DEA agent Hank Schrader.
 Lalo congratulates Jimmy but Nacho warns him once he begins working for drug dealers, there is no turning back.

 While posing as a private investigator for Fred's family, Mike persuades a witness to Fred's murder to provide police with details about Lalo's car, leading to Lalo's arrest.
-In jail under an alias, Lalo is initially denied bail and is suspicious of how the police came to pursue him, and he instructs Nacho to burn down one of Gus' restaurants.
+In jail under the alias "Jorge de Guzman", Lalo hires Jimmy to get him out on bail, promising him that if he does, he will become a "friend of the cartel".
+He is initially denied bail and is suspicious of how the police came to pursue him, but is able to use connections from inside to contact Nacho and instruct him to burn down one of Gus' restaurants.
 Gus realizes Lalo will continue to be a problem but decides killing him will create tension with the cartel, so Gus and Nacho again protect Nacho's role as Gus' informant by burning down the restaurant.
 Gus then orchestrates Lalo's release by having Mike provide Jimmy with details of Mike's investigation, which Jimmy uses to accuse police of witness tampering.
 The judge grants Lalo bail, which is set at $7 million cash.